 2017 Winner: Three Crowns

 Constantine Partasides QC

-Three Crowns has become the most-watched disputes boutique in the last two years, after launching to much fanfare in March 2014.
-Established by a trio of market-leading arbitration specialists from Freshfields Bruckhaus Deringer, the reputation of the boutique is special given its strong heritage.
+Three Crowns has been one of the most-talked-about boutiques in recent years, after launching to much fanfare in 2014.
+Established by a trio of market-leading arbitration specialists from Freshfields Bruckhaus Deringer, the firm continues to challenge the status quo of the international arbitration market.